LabUfjf/handsOn-Particle-Detection-Global-July/README.md

 ### Google Colab

-1. Open the repository in your web browser by clicking on the repository link: [repository-link](https://github.com/your-username/your-repository).
+1. Open the repository in your web browser by clicking on the repository link: [Hands-on Particle Detection Global July](https://github.com/LabUfjf/handsOn-Particle-Detection-Global-July).

 2. Navigate to the desired lecture folder, such as `lecture1`.